 Eligibility Criteria The Industrial Initiative offerings are available to all manufacturing and industrial customers.
-Offerings The following assistance and incentives are provided under the Industrial initiative: technical assistance; project management; measure incentives; installer and customer educations sessions; monitor-based commissioning; production systems and line efficiency coordination; and support in identifying and implementing process-related energy efficiency improvements that increase the efficiency of both energy use and business processes.
+Offerings The following assistance and incentives are provided under the Industrial Initiative: technical assistance; project management; measure incentives; installer and customer educations sessions; monitor-based commissioning; production systems and line efficiency coordination; and support in identifying and implementing process-related energy efficiency improvements that increase the efficiency of both energy use and business processes.
 The ability to participate in the Strategic Energy Management Demonstration, now called the Continuous Energy Improvement demonstration, has been offered to industrial and manufacturing customers since 2019.
 These customers will continue to be able to participate through 2022, the final year of the demonstration.
 Please refer to Attachment 8 for details on the demonstration, which is implemented by a separate vendor from the Industrial initiative.
-Implementation and The National Grid Sales Representative is responsible for Delivery identifying customers or "leads" for the Industrial Initiative Vendor to pursue for participation in the Industrial Initiative.
-The
+Implementation and Delivery The National Grid Sales Representative is responsible for identifying customers or "leads" for the Industrial Initiative Vendor to pursue.
+The Company and vendor's trade allies provide additional leads.
+Although there is no single process for customer engagement, the vendor typically conducts: billing data analysis, an initial site visit, a follow-up report and discussion, development of savings calculations, contractor selection assistance, project management, and EE program application support.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 24 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 26 of 91